mvallim/kubernetes-under-the-hood/documentation/kube-masters.md

 #### Join third Kube Master

-1. Run the following commands to join the third master replica to cluster using the join command printed in the previous section:
+1. Run the following commands to join the third master replica to the cluster using the join command printed in the previous section:

    ```console
    debian@busybox:~$ ssh kube-mast03